parveenchahal/squid-proxy-setup/README.md

 3. Run DHCP and DNS Server on the VM.
 [Ref1][3], [Ref2][4]

     If you don't want to set static network configuration for all VMs connected to `proxy-segment`, you will need a DHCP Server.
 We can install the DHCP server on the same machine where proxy server will be installed.
 We could have a DNS server in the network too in order to resolve local addresses.<br/>
-    `dnsmasq` can serve both the purposes.
+    `dnsmasq` can serve for both the purposes.

-    1. Install DHCP server
+    1. Install dnsmasq
         ```
         sudo systemctl disable systemd-resolved
         sudo systemctl stop systemd-resolved